 Premises liability is a complex area of law, but the concept is relatively simple.
-This area of law specifies the duties that property owners owe to others who enter the premises (especially customers).
+This area of law specifies the responsibilities and duties that property owners owe to others who enter the premises (especially customers).
 This does include parking lots, but it’s important to remember that some parking lots and garage structures are owned and operated by third-party companies (e.g., strip malls, shopping centers, etc).

-In order to hold the property owner liable, you must be able to prove that they owed you a duty of care, that they failed to fulfill their duty, and that you were injured as a result.
+In order to hold the property owner liable, you (or your lawyer) must be able to prove that they owed you a duty of care, that they failed to fulfill their duty, and that you were injured as a result.
 However, the property owner will likely try and shift the blame onto you by stating you were at fault for your own accident.
 Texas has a modified comparative negligence law in which the injured plaintiff can still collect a modified amount provided s/he was 50 percent or less at-fault for his/her own accident.

 Any type of accident resulting in injury is traumatic and stressful.
 If you’ve suffered a slip, trip, or fall due to a poorly-designed or maintained parking lot, the Dallas personal injury lawyers at Montgomery Law will help you recover the compensation you deserve.